mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

 ## Create templates

 The two required templates are given below.
-Create these in the same location with the names given.
+Create these in the same location on your local machine with the names given.

 1. `create_docker_vm.sh` - this contains the template options required for the VM.